-- 5.15 The specified information may be either provided to merchants (sent or given directly to the merchant for example, on paper or, where the contract provides, by email) or made available to them (so the merchant can obtain it when they choose for example, by accessing a secure website). - 5.16 The information must be in a clear and comprehensible form and in a medium that the merchant can store and reproduce whenever required. - 5.17 Where the information is made available, it must be easily accessible and the acquirer should clearly explain to the merchant that the information is being made available and how to obtain it.
-While we will not set out an exhaustive list of how acquirers might comply with this provision, they could, for example, write to merchants explaining the type of information that is available and how merchants can access it.
+- 5.14 The specified information may be either provided to merchants (sent or given directly to the merchant for example, on paper or, where the contract provides, by email) or made available to them (so the merchant can obtain it when they choose for example, by accessing a secure website). - 5.15 The information must be in a clear and comprehensible form and in a medium that the merchant can store and reproduce whenever required. - 5.16 Where the information is made available, it must be easily accessible and the acquirer should clearly explain to the merchant that the information is being made available and how to obtain it.
+Acquirers could, for example, write to merchants explaining the type of information that is available and how merchants can access it.
 Acquirers might also include information about accessing the information in their regular communications with merchants.
-We would consider any requirements for merchants to call a certain number or email acquirers each time they wish to obtain the information as meaning that the information is not readily available to merchants.

-5.18 Article 12(1) indicates that where there are no card-based payment transactions there is no obligation under the IFR to provide the specified information to merchants.
+We would consider any requirements for merchants to call a certain number or email acquirers each time they wish to obtain the information as meaning that the information is not readily available to merchants. - 5.17 Article 12(1) indicates that where there are no card-based payment transactions there is no obligation under the IFR to provide the specified information to merchants.